 What 5 things to consider before streaming data into Hadoop?

 What we do – We normally begin small using a Tomcat server on Linux to receive data.
 Tomcat is open source and very easy to install and configure.
 It also gives its best performance on Linux.
 Since Hadoop is also Linux based, this augurs well.
-Data is received in a landing folder and then taken ahead by shell scripts or Python scripts.
+Data receives in landing folder and then taken ahead by shell script or Python script.

 For production deployments where data is expected to be received from a few hundred thousand sources, we go for an Apache HTTP server (or an IIS server few cases, where the client is a Microsoft shop).

-What we do – We normally recommend storing raw data for not more than 7 days, as data beyond that is normally not required.
-If there are any bottlenecks in processing, they can definitely be addressed in 7 days and that still gives adequate time to recover the backlog.
+What we do – We normally recommend storing raw data for not more than 7 days, as data beyond that is normally unessential.
+If there are any bottlenecks in processing, they can definitely address in 7 days and that still give adequate time to recover the backlog.

 What we do – We normally use shell scripts or Python scripts to parse and massage the data and finally convert it to CSV format.
-It is then passed to Flume for loading to Hadoop.
+It passes to Flume for loading to Hadoop.

 What we do – We always use multi-threading in shell scripts on the Linux servers to speed up the processing multi-fold.
 Where ever possible, we also distribute the processing on the different nodes so that the data can be made available to the Flume agents running on the datanodes thereby improving throughput.

 What we do – We normally impose a time limit for the delay e.g. data which arrives only in the last 48 hours will be processed.
-Data arriving later than this period is not processed in the regular cycle.
-Based on specific client requirements and use cases, this period will vary but the concept remains the same – impose a restriction on the amount of delay to be tolerated.
+If the data arrives later than this period is unable to process in the regular cycle.
+Based on specific client requirements and use cases, this period will vary but the concept remains the same.
+Impose a restriction on the amount of delay to tolerate.

-Once data is loaded into Hadoop, it can be processed as required and made available for visualization.
-Details of the same will be covered in a later blog.
+Once data is loading in Hadoop, It can process as require and made available for visualization.
+Details of the same will get cover in a later blog.

 Hope you found these tips useful.
 I look forward to your comments and experiences in this area.